Hiimus/arca_bookstore/README.md

 If you need to save images to your S3 bucket, you will need to do the following;

-1. Go back to the S3 dashboard, and click on your bucket.
+1. Search for S3 in the search bar, click it and access your bucket.

-2. Click “Create Folder”, call it ‘media’ and confirm with the second “Create Folder” button.
+2. Now create a new folder by clicking the "Create folder" button, name the folder name i.e "media", then click the "Create folder" button.

-3. When you are in this folder, click “Upload”, then “Add Files” or “Add Folder”, then “Upload”.
+3. Now you can access the "media" folder you just created, and you can upload images by clicking the "Upload" button, and choosing either to add files or folders.
+When you have selected the files/folder you want, click the "Upload" button.

 # Credits